spottmedia/ansible-ssh-login-notifications/README.md

 the initial code was a fork from a work of:
 [Fernando Membrive](https://github.com/membrive/ansible-role-ssh-login-notifications).
-_Since the author didn't respond to our feature PR for a long time and our requirement was considerably more advanced than what we found there initially, we made a decision to host own version and go from there._
+_But since the author didn't respond to our feature PR for a long time and our requirement was considerably more advanced than what we found there initially, we made a decision to host own version and go from there._